bg_wrapper

 Hero Image

-1. If you plan on selling your business in the future:
+1. If you plan on selling your business in the future: If your market value

-It prevents costly mistakes during negotiations.
-Without a solid understanding of your business's worth, you risk either accepting a lowball offer that leaves money on the table, or rejecting a fair offer because it didn't match your expectations.
+2. If you are looking to sell your business today: It prevents costly mistakes during negotiations.
+Without a solid understanding of your business’s worth, you risk either accepting a lowball offer that leaves money on the table, or rejecting a fair offer because it didn’t match your expectations.

-In this article you'll learn:
+In this comprehensive guide, you'll discover:

-• Valuation Fundamentals: How buyers think about business value and the basic formula they use (Profitability × Multiple)
+• Valuation Fundamentals: How prospective buyers think about business value and the basic formula they use (Profitability × Multiple)

 • Understanding Business Profitability: How to calculate your true profitability using EBITDA or SDE, including common adjustments and real examples